mariojgt/onix-pro/src/Docs/docs.md

 # Ck editor

-to use the ck editor you need the following, note that you can define the url where to upload the images imageUploadUrl is not required
+To use the ck editor you need the following, note that you can define the url where to upload the images imageUploadUrl is not required

 ```php+HTML
  <textarea class="editor" name="content">{{ $blog->content }}</textarea>